purpose2do/actableai-lib/docs/index.rst

 What is Actable-AI lib ?
 ------------------------

-Actable-AI lib is the Machine Learning library used for [app.actable.ai](app.actable.ai)
+Actable-AI lib is the Machine Learning library used for `app.actable.ai <http://app.actable.ai>`_

 This Machine Learning library is Open Source and licensed under Apache v2 so free to use and modify.

 Actable-AI implements Machine Learning models usable out of the box for multiple tasks.
-You can discover each tasks usage with our interactive notebooks :
+You can discover each tasks usage with our notebooks :

    - `Classification <https://github.com/Actable-AI/actableai-lib/blob/master/examples/classification.ipynb>`_
    - `Regression <https://github.com/Actable-AI/actableai-lib/blob/master/examples/regression.ipynb>`_